Bhadrachala Ramadasu: Early life and background

 Kancherla Gopanna (Goparaju), later known as Bhakta Ramadasu, was born in a moderately well to do Telugu speaking Niyogi Brahmin family to Linganna Mantri and Kamamba in Nelakondapalli village in the Khammam District of Telangana.
-He was orphaned in the teens, triggering an impoverished life, sustained by singing bhakti songs to Rama and collecting rice door to door.
+He was orphaned in his teens, triggering an impoverished life, sustained by singing bhakti songs to Rama and collecting rice door to door.
 His life story has been largely reconstructed from poems he composed or is assumed to have composed, where there is a mention of events of his life.
 For example, one bhakti song mentions Narayanadasulu, a term linked to the Narayana mantra, is believed to be linked to Sri Vaishnavism guru Raghunatha Bhattacharya, who initiated him as a boy into the Dasarathi tradition.
 These and other hagiographic accounts found in Yakshagana or Harikatha compilations present him as a boy-prodigy with an impulsively creative mind composing lyrics on the Hindu god Rama.

 His maternal uncles were the Madanna and Akkanna brothers.
 They had helped Abul Hasan Qutb Shah (Tana Shah) gain power after the death of Abdullah Qutb Shah in 1672, Tana Shah's father-in-law.
-As reward for their material support during a period of power struggle with Aurangzeb and the Mughal Empire, the brothers were appointed ministers at the court of Tana Shah of the Qutb Shahi dynasty in Kingdom of Golconda.
+As a reward for their material support during a power struggle with Aurangzeb and the Mughal Empire, the brothers were appointed ministers at the court of Tana Shah of the Qutb Shahi dynasty in Kingdom of Golconda.
 They helped their orphaned nephew Gopanna.
 Beyond this, little is known about his early life and much is shrouded in mythistory created by the later hagiographic tradition.
 He is said to have learned Telugu, Sanskrit, Persian, and Urdu.